kimjuny/koa-react-universal/README.md

 <b>Development:</b> We are using [koa-webpack-server](https://github.com/kimjuny/koa-webpack-server) (which simplifies development env set-ups), it also webpacks client and server(with client & server hot-load), so we can stay as much as the same with production.

-> Noted: This project is still on early stage.
+> Noted: This project is still on early stage. ( 👷 work-in-progress 👷 )

 ### Screenshots

-Example: Search Github Repositories.
+DEMO: Search Github Repositories.

-> Noted: Github API has a [Rate Limitation](https://developer.github.com/v3/search/#rate-limit) of 10 reqs/min.
+> Noted: Github search API has a [Rate Limitation](https://developer.github.com/v3/search/#rate-limit) of 10 reqs/min.

 ![screenshots_01](https://github.com/kimjuny/koa-react-universal/blob/master/docs/screenshots_00.gif)